ELTEGANI/ExpenseMonitorApp/README.md

 3-testing using (espresso and junit)

+4-buy the domain for my server so I can use SSL to guarantee secure connections

-4-publish to Play Store using Fastlane.
+5-publish to Play Store using Fastlane.